The secret to consistent editing

 Dont let those mysterious words make you feel like you don't know what you're doing or like you're some fauxtographer.
 You have a photographic voice.
 We just need to discover it!

-The secret to consistent editing is a COLOR PROFILE.
+The secret to consistent editing is a COLOR BOARD.

 Step One: Collect Your Favorite Images